albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Map Themes| Map Themes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The map theme can be changed in main menu ``View`` -> :ref:`theme-menu` or with the toolbar button |Map| which can be torn off by
 clicking on the dashed line in the menu (:ref:`tear-off-menu`).

 This allows to change the map theme which defines the look and feel of the background map (:ref:`layers-map`).

 See :ref:`map-display-keys` for more information on themes requiring a login or an account.
-:doc:`MAPTHEMES` explains how to create your own themes.
+:doc:`MAPTHEMES` explains how to create your own themes and how to install additional themes.

 .. tip::